 You could dedicate an entire course on each of these subjects.
 Or you can spend half a year teaching AP chemistry when your kid doesn’t want to be a scientist or doctor.

 A more flexible curriculum is more efficient.
+We’ve been spending lots of time creating frugal toys and doing art projects as well to help with creativity.
 The more we can teach our children what they naturally enjoy, the better learners they become.

 4) Save on the cost of attending private school.